-OVERVIEW: This private family funder supports nonprofits in the Greater New Orleans region, in the areas of education, youth development, human services and public affairs.
+OVERVIEW: This private family funder supports nonprofits in the Greater New Orleans region, in the areas of education, youth development, human services, and public affairs.

-Priority areas of funding are education, youth development, human services and public affairs.
+Priority areas of funding are education, youth development, human services, and public affairs.
 And regardless of the field of interest, funding almost always stays in the city of New Orleans and the surrounding communities.

-This funder has a semi-annual awards cycle and considers grant proposals at semi-annual meetings in April and November.
+This funder has a semi-annual grantmaking cycle and considers grant proposals at semi-annual meetings in April and November.
 Deadlines for consideration at these two meetings are February 15 and September 15.
 Keep in mind that this funder does not support scholarships, religious purposes or fundraising events.

 The application process is all online, but check the Grant Proposal Guidelines and Checklist document before starting to write your proposal.
 Like a few other private family foundations in New Orleans, KFF’s operations are managed Crescent Capital Consulting, LLC and Toni Myers is the foundation administrator.
 General questions can be directed to Ms. Myers at (504) 207-8541 or via email at Info@KellerFamilyFoundation.org.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)